 Q: I would like to ship some boxes early so that they will be ready for me when I arrive on campus.
 How should I go about doing this?

 A: Most students find bringing only the essentials on the plane and having the larger items arrive over the course of the next few days is a good choice.
-When shipping with UPS include your name, your residence hall assignment, and Richmond, IN 47374.
+When shipping with the Post Office or a shipping company, include your name with Earlham's address of 801 National Road West, Richmond, IN 47374.

 Q: I'd like to think about what student organizations I'd like to participate in before I arrive.
 What should I do?